spayneder/.github/profile/README.md

 # Spayneder

-Welcome to Spayneder's official GitHub repository.
+Welcome to SpayneDev official GitHub repository.
 Here, we develop and share cutting-edge algorithms to automate trading, combining personalized expertise with advanced technology.

 ## Description

-**Spayneder: Innovating Algorithmic Trading**
+**SpayneDev: Innovating Algorithmic Trading**

-At Spayneder, we specialize in developing advanced algorithms to automate trading.
+At SpayneDev, we specialize in developing advanced algorithms to automate trading.
 Combining the expertise of personalized trading with cutting-edge technology, our solutions are designed to optimize performance and enhance decision-making.
 Our mission is to provide traders with intelligent tools that empower them to navigate the complexities of the financial markets with confidence and precision.
 Trust Spayneder for a smarter, more efficient trading experience.

 ## Vision